Life After Weight Loss Surgery

 Rate of Weight Loss After Surgery

-The rate of weight loss after bariatric surgery at the Kim Bariatric Institute varies among patients depending on the operation they underwent.
+The rate of weight loss after bariatric surgery at the DFW Bariatric Institute varies among patients depending on the operation they underwent.
 Patients who undergo laparoscopic gastric bypass or gastric sleeve resection generally lose significant amounts of weight within one year, and continue to lose weight for up to 18 months after surgery.

 Individuals who undergo the LAP-BAND® System procedure tend to lose weight at a slightly slower rate.
 The adjustable gastric band used for this weight loss surgery procedure is designed to allow patients to safely lose up to three pounds per week.
 Patients can usually reach their target weight loss goal in two to three years.
 Adjustments can be made during follow-up appointments to custom-tailor the weight loss process.